 Establishing a Back Story

 The main argument presented on the aforementioned episode of Sake on Air in favour of terroir was that sake needs a back-story.
 Presumably what was meant was something that consumers can visualise in their mind's eye that gives a sense of the place from where the sake was made.
 This ultimately adds value to the product and allows consumers to relate to the quality and effort that has gone into its production.
 As I mentioned previously, in this respect, I am in complete agreement.
-However, two things immediately come to mind when I think about what seems like such a relentless effort to establish terroir as that all important back-story: Firstly, you don't need to establish terroir to talk about the quality of the ingredients that go into sake.
-And secondly, there is arguably a much more potent back story available that is both easy to establish and doesn't come with any ambiguous connotations.
+However, two things immediately come to mind when I think about what seems like such a relentless effort to establish terroir as that all important back-story: firstly, you don't need to establish terroir to talk about the quality of the ingredients that go into sake; and secondly, there is arguably a much more potent back story available that is both easy to establish and doesn't come with any ambiguous connotations.

 But before I cover that, I would like to first offer another very obvious alternative to terroir that, although not quite as romantic as the idea of everything being brewed from locally sourced rice and water, it still provides the consumer with a nice story of the agricultural regionality of Japan, and the rice producing regions that it comprises of.
 For example, the brewers rice with the best reputation in Japan is of course the mighty Yamada-Nishiki.
 Specifically, this is found in Hyogo prefecture, and certain regions within that prefecture contain the most prized varieties of them all.
-The same goes for Omachi-mai that comes from Okayama, Kame no O from Yamagata, and so on and so on.
+The same goes for Omachi from Okayama, Kame no O from Yamagata, and so on and so on.
 Brewers will often source these particular cultivars from their home regions because they believe them to be of the highest quality.
 Although not locally sourced, and therefore not conforming to terroir, it does show that they care enough about their products to go to the extra expense of sourcing the finest raw ingredients.

 This is the reality of the sake industry in Japan, and it is far more practical to communicate this than try and contort the face of the industry in order to identify terroir.
-Regardless, unlike in wine production whereby the quality, or lack of, is largely determined by the raw ingredients, sake brewing is instead much more dependent on the production techniques.
+Regardless, unlike in wine production whereby the quality, or lack of, is largely determined by the raw ingredients, sake brewing is instead much more dependent on production technique.
 Of course quality ingredients will go a long way in helping make good sake, but the underlying factor is a team of brewers who have mastered a tight production process.
 Which leads me nicely into the one aspect of sake that I think is more important than any in legitimising its quality as a craft beverage, and provides consumers with a truly compelling back-story that will ultimately add to its enjoyment.
-That aspect is of course the brewing process.
+That aspect is, of course, the brewing process.

 The complex and unique process by which craft sake is made is surely one of the most intriguing of all the alcoholic beverages made today.
 You don't necessarily need to have a detailed understanding to appreciate the effort that goes into each batch, but the more you learn about it, the more fascinating it becomes.
 It is also not a slight on the wine industry to say that if you compare the two brewing processes, sake is by some margin the more intricate of the two.
 Indeed it is more than surprising that modern discourse around sake so often focuses on such things as terroir and domaine, when it has perhaps one of the most complex and compelling brewing processes of any alcoholic beverage in the world.
 This is what first attracted me to the wonders of sake, and it is what keeps me fixated with it today.
 It represents possibly the most untapped resource that promoters have at their disposal, and offers the perfect back story in order for sake to take that next step overseas.

-Indeed, to try and consolidate all of the points made in the above list, and when you consider all that sake has going for it, it could be argued that what sake needs more than anything is to rediscover its self-confidence.
-Perhaps even develop a bit of a swagger again.
+Indeed, to try and consolidate all of the points made in the above list, and when you consider all that sake has going for it, it could be argued that what sake needs more than anything is to rediscover its self-confidence; perhaps even develop a bit of a swagger again.
 Sake is truly in a category of its own, and can do things that no other beverage can do.
 It is made by such a unique and intriguing process that this aspect alone is enough of a back story to win over new audiences.
 If the industry can better focus on these unique selling points, then it can surely free itself of the constant wine comparisons.
-Only then can it stake a real claim to be recognised for its own merits, and not constantly live in the shadows of another.
+Only then can it stake a real claim to be recognised for its own merits and not constantly live in the shadows of another.